 SYNONYM(S): Gomphonema abbreviatum Agardh | Rhoicosphenia curvata (Kützing) Grunow

 Striae in 10 µm: 15-20

-Cells occur on stalks, forming colonies.
-Frustules are heteropolar, bent in girdle view.
-Valves are linear-lanceolate, 3-8 µm wide, 10-55 µm long.
+Valves are clavate. with rounded apices.
+Frustules are heteropolar, appearing bent in girdle view.
 The ventral valve is concave, with a fully developed raphe system.
 The dorsal valve is convex, with short raphe slits situated close to the poles.
+The central area is oval to elliptic.
 A pseudoseptum is present at both poles on valve margins.
-Striae are uniseriate, 15-20 in 10 µm.
+Striae are uniseriate.
 Areolae are apically elongated.
+Cells occur on stalks, forming colonies.

 Basionym: Gomphonema abbreviatum

 Author: Agardh 1831

 G. abbreviatum, pedunculo subramoso cymbellis conicis fastigiatis breviore.